Jerusalem and Antioch, 40s CE

 The face of Emperor Caligula, reconstructed by Daniel Voshart.

-The abomination that brings destruction
+The horror that brings destruction

-Jesus' followers are torn between fear of Jerusalem and longing for the coming of their Lord.
+Jesus' followers are torn between fear for Jerusalem and longing for the coming of their Lord.
 In the shadow of Caligula, they remind each other of his words and search the Jewish holy books for God's plan.

 Someone says: Do you remember how we sat on the Mount of Olives and looked out over the Temple Mount?
 How the temple glistened in the sun?
 What he said then?